smith-xyz/argus-observe-rules/README.md

 # Argus Observe Rules

-**Community-driven, battle-tested Semgrep rules for production codebases**
+**Community-driven Semgrep rules for security analysis**

-A collaborative collection of high-quality static analysis security rules with comprehensive test coverage and rigorous quality standards.
-Built by security practitioners, for security practitioners - from individual developers to large organizations.
+A collection of static analysis security rules developed by the community.
+We aim to provide helpful rules with good test coverage and clear guidance.

-## Why Argus Observe Rules?

-**Battle-Tested Quality**
+## About

+This project focuses on building useful security rules through community collaboration:

+- **Community-driven** - Built by security practitioners sharing knowledge
-- **Comprehensive Testing** - Every rule includes positive/negative test cases
+- **Test coverage** - Rules include positive and negative test cases
-- **Low False Positives** - Extensively tuned for real-world codebases
-- **Clear Remediation** - Actionable fix guidance, not just problem detection
+- **Clear guidance** - Actionable information, not just problem detection
-- **Production Validated** - Rules tested against diverse, real-world projects

-**Community-Driven Excellence**
-- **Open Collaboration** - Built by security practitioners worldwide
-- **Transparent Quality** - Open metrics and confidence scoring
+- **Open collaboration** - Transparent development and review process
-- **Continuous Improvement** - Regular updates based on community feedback
-- **Peer Review** - Multiple security teams validate each rule

 **Observe and Empower Philosophy**
-- **Awareness-Focused** - Observe patterns to enable informed decisions
+- Focus on awareness to enable informed security decisions
-- **Non-Judgmental** - Provide insights without criticism
+- Provide insights to help teams understand their codebase
-- **Team Empowerment** - Give organizations the awareness they need to act
-- **Governance Through Insight** - Like Argus with hundred eyes, always watching to help
+- Support security governance through better visibility

 ## Repository Structure